-The A5000 is able to take two extra $3\frac{3}{2}$ " devices.
+The A5000 is able to take two extra 31⁄2" devices.
 One mounted internally and the other also mounted internally but also accessible from the outside (useful for Syquest removable drives etc).
-These drives are mounted underneath the installed $3\frac{1}{2}$ " floppy drive:
+These drives are mounted underneath the installed 31⁄2" floppy drive:

+Comer section of A5000 showing fitted floppy drive and positioning of 1st & 2nd 31⁄2" devices
-1. To fit a drive into an A5000 remove the lid as detailing in Interface Installation - A5000 above.

-2. Remove the backplane and drive carrier bracket by unscrewing the single screw found in the middle of the carrier and lift upward.

-3. To fit a drive in position Drive 1, fix it in place with the screw provided

-4. To fit a drive in position Drive 2 place the drive over the pre-punched holes in the bottom of the A5000 case and secure the drive with the fixing screws provided.

-5. Connect the data cable (supplied with the interface) and power cables (attached to the A5000's power supply).

-6. Refit the drive carrier and lid and connect the power.

-7. The hardware installation is now complete.
+- 1. To fit a drive into an A5000 remove the lid as detailing in Interface Installation A5000 above. - 2.
+Remove the backplane and drive carrier bracket by unscrewing the single screw found in the middle of the carrier and lift upward. - 3.
+To fit a drive in position Drive 1, fix it in place with the screw provided - 4.
+To fit a drive in position Drive 2 place the drive over the pre-punched holes in the bottom of the A5000 case and secure the drive with the fixing screws provided. - 5.
+Connect the data cable (supplied with the interface) and power cables (attached to the A5000's power supply). - 6.
+Refit the drive carrier and lid and connect the power. - 7.
+The hardware installation is now complete.